appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/insert-data.md

 ---
 # Insert Data

-This guide shows you how to insert data into a datasource using the Form widget in a new page and a Modal.
-It explains steps to bind data to widgets, validate user input, and configure query.
+This guide shows you how to insert data into a datasource using the Form widget on a new page and a Modal.
+It explains steps to bind data to widgets, validate user input, and configure queries.

 ## Using new page
 To insert data in a new page, follow these steps: